The Importance of Socializing Your Puppy

 The Importance of Socializing Your Puppy – The Must Do’s

-Make sure that each of the following events are pleasant and non-threatening.
+Make sure that each of the following events is pleasant and non-threatening.
 It’s better to go too slow and make certain that your puppy is not frightened or injured than to rush and force your pup to meet new things and people.

 - Take your puppy for short, frequent rides in the car.
 Stop the car and let your puppy watch the world go by through the window.